Benjaminyiu/group114_project/README.md

 Compilation and execution instructions: Using the bash shell, input 'make game' in the game file directory.
 Optional input of 'make clean' can remove intermediate object files.
 Then input './game' to load the game executable.

 P.S.
-To facilitate testing, a test file named cheatboard.txt is generated showing the locations of mines represented by 0.
-Commenting out lines 241, 250, 256, 259 and 261 in main_page.cpp can remove the generation of cheatboard.txt.
+To facilitate testing, a test file named Cheatboard.txt is generated showing the locations of mines represented by 0.
+Commenting out lines 219, 228, 234, 237 and 239 in main_page.cpp can remove the generation of Cheatboard.txt.

 Testing of program and generation of sample input/output files are done in academy11 server.
 5 sample input/output files are attached.
 However, since the output of each gameplay may vary and rely on random factors, it may not be possible to obtain the same output for a given input every time.